enkidevs/curriculum/python/core/meet-python/why-learn-python.md

 Python is also concise.

-For the same task, Python requires *3-5* times less code than Java, and up to *10* times less code than C++.
+For some simple tasks, Python requires *3-5* times less code than Java, and up to *10* times less code than C++.

 2. It's a **powerful language for data science**